MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 The API supports up to 3 itineraryAgents and 20 itineraryItems per request for Basic Bing Maps accounts.
 For Enterprise Bing Maps accounts, the API supports up to 10 itineraryAgents and 100 itineraryItems per request.

-We may increase the API limits in the future based on customer feedback and needs.

 ## Responses

 See [Optimized Itinerary Data](optimized-Itinerary-data.md) for information on response data.